 Your altar may be simple or very elaborate.
 It will reflect you and your spiritual goals.

 Altars change with the season and what you may be working on.
-When I say “working on” I am referring to what magical or spiritual goals you are working to attain, ancestors you are speaking to, or prayers to a deity.
+When I say “working on” I am referring to what magical or spiritual goals you are working to attain, ancestors you are speaking to, or prayers to a specific deity.

 Read our article 19 Ritual Tools To Enhance Your Practice